Johennes/Crosswords/README.md

 * Crosswords can be printed in a teacher variant (includes words and hints) as well as a student variant (includes blanks for words or hints)

+### Running

+Simply load `src/index.html` locally in your browser.
+No internet connection required.

 ### Screenshots

 ![Main interface](screenshots/main-interface.png)